concretios/smock-it/README.md

 # Smock-it (v2.0.0)
-**A Salesforce CLI Plugin to simplify synthetic data generation for Salesforce.**
+**A Salesforce CLI Plugin to simplify synthetic data generation for Salesforce Org.**

 ## Overview